 Bonus: If you eat meat, eat an interesting type of meat that you wouldn’t normally find at home (example: reindeer or elk – I think I ate elk back in 2015, and reindeer in Helsinki!).

-So there you have my top five suggestions for your future trip to Oslo.
+So those are the five things that you can’t miss if you visit Oslo.
 Did I miss anything?
 Let me know in the comments!